What to Look for when Buying a PC

 CPU

 This is the heart of your computer, basically, the faster the better.
-Either Intel or AMD, go for a P4 or an Athlon, the Celeron and Sempron are low-budget versions but won’t last as long, they’re under-powered and, for the price difference, a bad investment.
-I’d suggest about 3 Ghz (that’s gigahertz).
+Either Intel or AMD, go for a Core 2 Duo, one of the i range (i3, i5, i7), a Phenom or an Athlon (the latter two come in dual (X2), triple (X3) and four (X4) core versions).
+The Celeron and Sempron chips are low-budget versions and the Atom is a low price/power chip, but these won’t last as long, they’re under-powered and, for the price difference, a bad investment.
+I’d suggest around 2 Ghz (that’s gigahertz) if choosing a dual (or more) core processor.

 RAM